What is a Checking Account?

 Premium Checking Account

-Premium checking accounts are for those people who would use them for more substantial sums of money (normally over five figures).
+Premium checking accounts are for those people who would use them for more substantial sums of money (generally over five figures).
 These accounts come with a few advantages and could be a better choice if you have a higher salary.
 Most banks will require no monthly maintenance fees for these accounts, and the users can often get reimbursements for ATM fees, free checks, discounts on other financial services, and more.
-They’re suitable for families who often withdraw cash from ATMs and who have high regular monthly payments such as mortgage payments, student loans, insurance, etc.
+They’re suitable for families who usually withdraw cash from ATMs and have high regular monthly payments such as mortgage payments, student loans, insurance, etc.

 Interest-Bearing Checking Account